Raphael Guzzo: Reus

 On 31 August 2016, Guzzo joined Spanish Segunda División side CF Reus Deportiu.
 His first match in the competition took place on 22 September, when he played 19 minutes in a 1–0 away win against Real Oviedo.

 Guzzo returned to his adopted homeland on 16 August 2018, being loaned to F.C.
 Famalicão for one year.
 He played 13 times as they won promotion to the top flight as runners-up, and scored in a 3–1 defeat of former team Benfica B on 20 April 2019.

 Vizela

 On 2 August 2019, Guzzo returned to Chaves as a free agent and agreed to a two-year contract.
 In February 2021, however, he moved to F.C.
 Vizela also in division two on a deal until June 2022.
 He scored six goals until the end of that season in only 15 matches, helping the latter return to the top tier after 36 years.

 Guzzo put pen to paper to a one-year extension on 7 July 2021.
 He scored his first top-flight goal the following 22 January to equalise in a 3–2 win on his return to Tondela, adding another eight days later in a victory by the same score at home to Vitória de Guimarães.

+On 7 July 2023, Vizela announced Guzzo's departure after his contract expired.

+Goiás

+On 18 July 2023, Guzzo returned to his home country and signed a six-month deal with Goiás Esporte Clube.
+He made his debut in the Campeonato Brasileiro Série A on 13 August, playing the final half-hour of a 1–0 win at América Futebol Clube (MG), and scored his only goal for Armando Evangelista's men as the winner away to Coritiba Foot Ball Club on 5 November; he was released at the end of his contract following relegation.

+Later career

+Guzzo returned for a third spell at Chaves in January 2024, signing a contract until the end of the season.
+He scored against Boavista FC (2–1 victory) and F.C.
+Arouca (5–1 loss, also at home), in an eventual relegation as last.

+On 12 August 2024, Guzzo joined Azerbaijan Premier League club Neftçi PFK on a two-year deal.
+In June 2025, however, he left by mutual agreement.

+On 13 August 2025, Guzzo went back to Portugal and agreed to a two-year contract at second-tier C.S.
+Marítimo.